 - Hemi-Sync playlist - I always use it during takeoff and landing to get myself in the right mindset.
 There are playlists for it on Spotify and Apple.
 You can also try using the circle breathing on the Calm app or meditating, which works without wifi or cell service.
 It helps to calm your mind and relax you when your surroundings are less than relaxing.

 - Consider an easy acute medication that works quickly, like Timolol Eye Drops.
 Easy to apply quickly instead of waiting on a pill.
-I usually reserve my heavy duty acute medications for flights over 5 hours and sometimes for international flights, I will pre-treat symptoms.
+I usually reserve my heavy duty acute medications for flights over 5 hours and sometimes for international flights, I will pre-treat symptoms by taking them around the time I leave for the airport.

-- Afrin protocol - I do a spritz in each nostril before takeoff as prescribed by my physician.
+- Afrin protocol - If I'm feely stuffy, I do a spritz in each nostril before takeoff as prescribed by my physician.
 This can help to keep nasal passages clear when flying, which helps with plugged up ears.
 Afrin overuse can create health issues, so it's important to discuss with your physician before trying this!

 - Diamox is another prescribed medication that can help people who really struggle with altitude changes and vestibular issues.
 I haven't tried this personally, but have many readers who report success.